devfinwiz/DEV_FINWIZ-FINANCE/README.md

 This is a finance repository that currently does the following:

-1. Data fetching for Stocks listed on NSE India(CSVGenerator.py)
+1. Data fetching for Stocks listed on NSE India with automatic csv generation for individual ticker.(CSVGenerator.py)

    1.1 -> List of tickers available (Tickers.csv)